-I thought MobileBeyond readers and podcast listeners would enjoy knowing the ten most popular posts in 2009.
+I thought MobileBeyond readers and podcast listeners would enjoy knowing the ten best mobile blog posts in 2009.

-It’s been a growth year for MobileBeyond , which focuses on the future of mobile.
-Number of visitors, page views, length of time on the site and other stats rose dramatically.
+It’s been a growth year for MobileBeyond, which focuses on the future of mobile. visitors, page views, time on the site and other stats rose dramatically.

-When I started MobileBeyond (the company and the blog sites), I decided to focus on quality rather than quantity to distinguish it from hundreds of other mobile blogs and websites.
+When I started MobileBeyond, I decided to focus on quality rather than quantity to distinguish it from hundreds of other mobile blogs and websites.

-So, let’s cut to the chase.
-Measured by number of visitors, here are the most popular podcasts and blog posts on MobileBeyond for 2009.
+Measured by number of visitors, here are the best mobile blogging podcasts and blog posts on MobileBeyond for 2009.
 (I added a few comments under each along with the links in case you’d like to directly jump to the posts.)